juno-r1/sophia/integration/SI.md

 `false`

 Sophia has no concept of truthiness.
-Any expression in a boolean context (if statements, while statements) must evaluate to these values.
+Any expression in a boolean context (if, while) must evaluate to these values.

 ## SI-3: Numeric literals